 During winter events, plow operators work long, stressful hours, and fatigue can be a major problem, resulting in higher accident rates, lower productivity and increased health issues.
 Reducing operator fatigue during winter operations could increase safety, reduce employee absences and improve operator efficiency.

 - Clear Roads Quick Reference Guide: Environmental Factors Causing Fatigue in Snowplow Operators

 - Pilot Testing a Naturalistic Driving Study to Investigate Winter Maintenance Operator Fatigue during Winter Emergencies (Virginia Tech, 2017)

 - Snowplow Operator Driving Time: Survey of State and Local Practices

-- 2017 International Conference on Managing Fatigue: This biennial conference primarily focuses on the effects of fatigue in the transportation sector and has involved support from government, industry, and academia.
-Abstracts and presentations available.
+- 2017 International Conference on Managing Fatigue: This biennial conference focuses on the effects of fatigue in the transportation sector.
+Abstracts and presentations are available.

-- Snow Plow Safety Poster/Flyer: Produced by the Center for Transportation Research and Education, Iowa LTAP and Iowa State University.
+- Snow Plow Safety poster: Produced by Iowa LTAP and the Center for Transportation Research and Education at Iowa State University.

-Iowa DOT Snow Plowing Techniques (Segment on Fatigue begins at 10:00 minutes into the video) – Winter Operations Training Series 7 of 15
+Iowa DOT Snow Plowing Techniques (segment on fatigue begins at 10:00) – Winter Operations Training Series, Video 7 of 15